 State-Dependent Coarse-Fine Control Algorithm – First, all cells are brought to level 7 by performing a blanket RESET operation, then they are sequentially programmed to 7 other levels (0, 1, 2, 3, 4, 5, 6) or they may stay at level 7 (Fig. 4).
 To achieve fast and accurate programming operation, SDCFC first uses a coarse resistance control phase (fast speed), to bring the cell resistance close to the target, then it employs a fine resistance control operation phase (slow speed) to nudge the cell resistance into the intended range, as shown in Fig. 5.
 We propose two close-to-target detection levels called Rmm[n] and RMM[n], which respectively define upper and lower boundaries for switching from coarse to fine-grained resistance tuning (Fig. 5).
 The span between Rmm[n] and RMM[n] is called the coarse range for state n.
 The novelty here is that the offsets from Rmm[n] and RMM[n] to Rm[n] and RM[n], respectively, are proportional to the width of the range RM[n] – Rm[n] (hence state-dependent), and the detection levels are on both sides of the distribution (unlike NAND or NOR flash).
 The question remains, what and if there are control knobs specifically for RRAM technology, that can provide coarse resistance control (fast speed) and fine resistance control (slow speed).
-From the measured data in Fig. 6 we have identified that the wordline voltage VWL (which is used to control the compliance current) is the coarse resistance control knob since the cell resistance change is very sensitive to the wordline voltage VWL.
+From measured data (shown in Fig. 6) we have identified that the wordline voltage VWL (which is used to control the compliance current) is the coarse resistance control knob since the cell resistance change is very sensitive to the wordline voltage VWL.
 We have also identified that the source line voltage VSL and the bitline voltage VBL are the fine resistance control knobs, since the cell resistance change is a weak function of VBL and VSL.
 Leveraging these RRAM-specific control knobs, SDCFC realizes the coarse resistance control phase by applying a state-dependent SET pulse (with VWL and VBL specified in Table 1.
 Note that VBL is used in addition to VWL for position the cell resistance more accurately).
 If this pulse fails to bring the cell resistance into the coarse range, it will be RESET (by a coarse RESET pulse) back to state 7, and another state-dependent SET pulse is applied, and so on.
 Similarly, SDCFC realizes the fine resistance control phase (after the cell resistance has been brought into the coarse range) by stepping up the bitline voltage VBL (for fine SET) or the source line voltage VSL (for fine RESET), as the cell resistance change is less sensitive to VBL or VSL.
 Note that the step sizes for VBL and VSL are state-dependent because the offsets between Rmm[n] and RMM[n] to Rm[n] and RM[n] are also state-dependent (Table 1).
 The complete SDCFC algorithm is shown in Fig. 7.

 Results – Table 2 shows the programming speed improvement of the SDCFC algorithm over the FPPV algorithm, 80% for fresh devices and 60% for 50K-cycled devices.
 The large amount of data is based on 4 1Mbit 1T4R devices.
 For each device, we measure 32K cells, so the total number of bits measured is 128Kbits.
 Note that for each 1T4R cell, we only use 1R out of 4R for this work.
 The SET or RESET pulse width is 200ns.